Why is My Chainsaw Smoking? Top Reasons + Fixes

 If your saw is unsharpened, it is more likely, to cause you several problems.
 When cutting, you will feel more pressure, or it might generate fine dust of wood.
 This is a sign: when you notice this, it is time to sharpen your saw.

-Start with sharpening the teeth and the rakers.
+With a chainsaw sharpener, start with the teeth and the rakers.
 After, check the bar of the chainsaw.
 By following these steps, you will not face difficulty cutting wood, and it should also solve the problem of your chainsaw smoking.

 sharpening chainsaw with Stihl 2 in 1 Easy File Chain Sharpener